Josh Jacobs Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 - In last week's contest against the Colts, Jacobs carried the ball 16 times for 63 yards and scored one touchdown.

-- He tacked on four receptions for 17 yards in the passing game.
+- He added four receptions for 17 yards in the passing game.

-- In his last three games, Jacobs has piled up 244 rushing yards (81.3 per game) on 58 attempts with one touchdown.
+- Jacobs has 244 rushing yards on 58 attempts (81.3 yards per carry) and one touchdown in his last three games.

-- He's also averaged 18 receiving yards per game, grabbing eight passes for 54 yards.
+- He also has eight catches for 54 receiving yards (18.0 per game).

 Jacobs' Las Vegas Teammates